aimldl/google-cloud-aiml/google-cloud/README.md

 * Draft: 2021-05-17 (Mon)

 # Google Cloud
-Google Cloud is a Cloud Service Provider (CSP) that provides a suite of cloud computing services.
+Google Cloud is a Cloud Service Provider (CSP) that provides a suite of cloud computing services by Google.

 ## Google Cloud vs. Google Cloud Platform (GCP)
 Previously, Google Cloud was called Google Cloud Platform or GCP.